 In warm climates, a wide-brim hat is essential sun protection.
 Consider a hat that can get wet and be washed if you are doing watersports.
 A light cotton scarf is good to cover your shoulders respectfully during visits to religious sites or when the air conditioning is turned up in hot-weather destinations.
 Get my tropical vacation packing list here.

 In cooler climates, a warm hat, a pair of toasty gloves and a cozy scarf can help alleviate the chill.
 I have a couple of sets of gloves, one fingerless pair for when I’m taking photos, as I find it hard to feel the camera buttons in a pair of full-fingered gloves.
 These basic accessories are useful as:

 - Stylish adornments to change up an outfit

 When you’re starting out, selecting the right travel clothing can be difficult.
-Hopefully, this list of my tried and true travel wardrobe essentials will help you choose well and invest in pieces that will see you through many great adventures.
-See my favourite places to shop for travel clothing in this post.
-If you have any questions, please drop me a note in the comments below.
+Hopefully, this list of my tried-and-true travel wardrobe essentials will help you choose well and invest in pieces that will see you through many great adventures.

 Peace, love & inspiring travel,